In-App Notifications vs. Push Notifications: Can You Tell the Difference?

 Here is a perfect example.
 There is a product walkthrough that includes not only text but also a real person picture, which only adds to the authenticity.
 Such in-app notifications appear during the whole product adoption process, making the learning curve not so steep:

-Remember one simple rule when creating an in-app message for user onboarding: walls of text are hard to digest, so you might want to keep those notifications up to the point.
+Remember one simple rule when creating an in-app message for customer onboarding: walls of text are hard to digest, so you might want to keep those posts up to the point.

 2. Contextual updates

 What’s so special about contextual announcements?
-I think the name suggests it: they should be as relevant as possible for a user.
-Here is how Skyscanner reaches out to a user at the right moment while they are looking for an affordable flight price:
+I think the name suggests it: they should be as relevant as possible for a customer.
+Here is how Skyscanner reaches out to clients based on user behavior.
+It pops up at the right moment when visitors are looking for an affordable flight price:

 When your product or service has just undergone a little facelift, you have to scream about it from the rooftops.
 An excellent way to do just that is, of course, announcing that strictly in your app.
 However, I am not shrugging off push notifications: they could be an asset as well (but maybe a not-so-obvious one).

 So this is how Apple has introduced changes in their Reminders app after the iOS 16 drop-in.
-No fluff, only major improvements, and quick texts so that a user gets an idea:
+No fluff, only major improvements, and quick texts presented in the full-page message to enhance user experience:

 4. Special achievements

-Many games, sports, education, and apps leverage this case.
-In order to retain users and give them a little nudge to move forward with your product, you can set up an in-app notification recognizing their milestones.
+Many games, sports, education, and apps send personalized messages.
+In order to retain users and give them a little nudge to move forward with your product, you can set up an in-app notification recognizing their particular milestones.

 Have they passed an extra level, created the 5th playlist in your music app in a row, or added 10 friends to the game?
-Congratulate them on that!
+Congratulate them on that with an eye-catching but minimalistic popup in the user interface.
+This tactic will contribute to better customer loyalty and engagement.

 5. Feedback request

-If you use email to ask a customer for feedback, the chances are your message will be unseen or sent straight to the Spam folder.
+If you use email to ask a customer for valuable feedback, the chances are your message will be unseen or sent straight to the Spam folder.
 But an in-app message could turn the ship around.
-When set up right, it could get a user to take action and actually FILL IN that feedback survey.
+When set up right, it could get a user interaction going and actually make them FILL IN that opinion survey.

-Such feedback requests can be represented in many forms.
+Such feedback requests can be represented in many forms of interactive notifications.
 An NPS (Net Promoter Score) poll, shake-to-rate, or a one-question survey, etc. – literally, you can use as many as you like.
-This one, for instance, asks a user to rate the user’s app experience with stars:
+This one, for instance, asks for feedback from users to rate the app experience with stars:

 Alright, it’s push notifications’ turn now! 👇🏻